gk646/MageQuest-2.0/README.md

 - its completely header only! (coming from Java it felt natural)

 I stopped developing it at some point cause it got too cumbersome to work with.
+It hurts to see it not being completed but at least it can be useful for someone.

 Looking back these are its **coolest features**: